About This Program

 - Minimum 58 PTE score

-Students who have not earned a Bachelor of Arts in history are eligible to apply for unconditional admission if they have completed 12 credit hours of upper-division history courses (with a minimum GPA of 3.30).
+Students who have not earned a Bachelor of Arts degree in History are eligible to apply for admission if they have completed 12 credit hours of upper-division history courses (with a minimum 3.30 GPA).

 |Additional Requirements or Concentrations 2|